ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

     `put zcash-inspect`
     `put zcashd-wallet-tool`
     `put fetch-params.sh`

+     *OR*

+     Simply copy the files onto the External before you plug it into the Raspberry Pi 4.

-* If you already have a full node synced on your main computer and want to save time, copy the blocks and chainstate folders into your External SSH/HHD.
-This is found in:
+* If you already have a fullnode synced and want to save time, you can also copy the blocks and chainstate data.

     ` cd ~/.zcash/`

-Simply run:
+    * Simply run:

      `tar -zcvf blocks.tar.gz`
      `tar -zcvf chainstate.tar.gz`

+    * Copy the blocks and chainstate folders into your External SSH/HHD.

+ * Using External SSH/HHD on your Raspberry Pi 4

+     * Mount the External SSD/HDD in the Media folder so you can see it:

+          `lsblk` will display all drives connected.
+Most will be of the format sda

+          `sudo mount /dev/sda1 /media/portableHD/`

 * Setup zcash.conf using nano:

      * `nano zcash.conf`

-    `addnode=mainnet.z.cash
-    datadir=~/media/portableHD/.zcash
-    server=1`
+          `addnode=mainnet.z.cash`
+          `datadir=~/media/portableHD/.zcash`
+          `server=1`
+     * notice how we moved the datadir to the External SSD/HDD which has much more space availible.

 * Since the default .zcash folder location has been moved, we need to work around this using symbolic links: